Instrumental Music Sampling

 Waltzes by 25 Contemporary Composers, was published in 1978 by C.F.
 Peters (New York).
 The collection of short, individual pieces was conceived, commissioned and compiled by composers Robert Moran and Robert Helps.
 A performance of all twenty-five debuted that year in the Sullivan Trading Room at the Art Institute of Chicago, and were subsequently produced at the Kitchen in New York.
 A selection of seventeen of the waltzes was recorded in 1981 by Nonesuch Records, NYC.
 Over the years many of them found their way into dance repertories.
 Phyllis Lamhut choreographed The Waltz Project for performances at the Delacorte Dance Festival in Central Park, The Riverside Dance Festival (Riverside Church), and elsewhere outside of New York.
 Peter Martins, director of the New York City Ballet, choreographed 11 of them for the American New Music Festival at Lincoln Center, where multiple performances took place there and at the Saratoga Summer Festival, in 1988.
 Martins production remains in the NYC Ballets repertory today, where there have been numerous repeat performances at Lincoln Center over the years.
 Subsequently, the Houston, San Francisco, and Fort Lauderdale Ballet companies adapted the project as well, and selections from the recording have been aired over the radio worldwide.

 - Stabiles was written for the late pianist Philip Lorenz who premiered the piece in 1977 at Northwestern University.
 The tempo for each sonority is determined by the natural beats resulting from the sound in the piano.
-A selection of pitches are held permanently by the sustaining pedal, providing a ground sonority.
+A selection of pitches are held permanently by the sostenuto pedal, providing a ground sonority.